-Helping low-income individuals and families avoid becoming homeless, especially extremely low-income individuals and families and those who are: being discharged from publicly funded institutions and systems of care (such as health care facilities, mental health facilities, foster care and other youth facilities, and corrections programs and institutions); or, receiving assistance from public or private agencies that address housing, health, social services, employment, education, or youth needs.
+Helping low-income individuals and families avoid becoming homeless, especially extremely low-income individuals and families and those who are: being discharged from publicly funded institutions and systems of care (such as health care facilities, mental health facilities, foster care and other youth facilities, and corrections programs and institutions); or, receiving assistance from public or private agencies that address housing, health, social services, employment, education, or youth needs

 Emergency Housing Assistance.
-CSC programs prevent eviction and homelessness and offer rapid-rehousing assistance for homeless residents.
+CSC programs prevent eviction and homelessness and offer rapidrehousing assistance for homeless residents.
 CSC's SSVF program helps homeless and near-homeless veterans gain permanent housing and promotes housing stability among very low-income veteran families.
 CSC also provides utility and rental assistance and financial fitness classes.
-Further, APHCD, Family Tree Relief Nursery (FTRN), and Samaritan Health are partnering to employ a community health worker to help residents of APHCD properties navigate healthcare, access vaccines and vaccine education among other healthy activities.
+CSC used CDBG-CV funding to provide emergency housing assistance to households impacted by COVID-19.
+Further, APHCD is partnering with Family Tree Relief Nursery and Samaritan Health to employ a community health worker to help residents of APHCD properties navigate healthcare, access vaccines and vaccine education among other healthy activities.
 This worker also helps residents keep stable housing and prevent evictions and homelessness.

 Foster Care.
 Funding is currently available to provide up to a year of housing for youth aging out of foster care.
-FTRN has received CDBG funds to prevent foster care placements by providing a home-based intervention service for families at risk of domestic violence and substance abuse but did not need CDBG funding support this year.
-Therapists work to prevent abuse and keep families unified.
+Family Tree Relief Nursery has received CDBG funds to prevent foster care placements by providing a home-based intervention service for families at risk of domestic violence and substance abuse but did not need CDBG funding support this year.
+Therapists work to strengthen families, keep families unified, and prevent abuse and foster care placements.

 Youth and Young Adult Housing.
-JSYS provides emergency shelter for youth 10 to 17 and has 2 houses where young adults ages 18 to 20 can stay for up to 18 months and meet weekly with a case manager.
+JSYS provides emergency shelter for youth 10 to 17 and has two houses where young adults ages 18 to 20 can stay for up to 18 months and meet weekly with a case manager.
 CDBG funds will support these services.